akashdeepchand/Repo-Schlep/README.md

 #### Run Python tkinter GUI with tkinter and webbrouser Module (Version 2.2 GUI)
 1. Run gui.py directly or in any terminal/command prompt.
 2. A GUI window will appear.
-3. Fill all the entries with the desired intput and then press the 'Go' button.
+3. Fill all the entries with the required intput and then press the 'Go' button.
 4. Output will be shown in the same window.
 5. You can get the same output on webpage for better experience by clicking on the link given in the output section.
 #### Run Python file with webbrowser Module (Version 2.1 Web)